ErikOSorensen/StatsOkonomen/content/erik-o-sorensen-cv.md

 ---
 title: "Vitae - Erik Ø. Sørensen"
 author: "Erik Ø. Sørensen"
-date: "2020-01-19"
+date: "2020-09-24"
 output: html_document
 ---

 # Current positions

 - Professor of economics at the [Department of Economics, NHH Norwegian School of Economics](https://www.nhh.no/en/departments/economics/), (co-)Principal Investigator at [Centre for Experimental Research on Fairness, Inequality, and Rationality (FAIR)](https://www.nhh.no/en/research-centres/fair/).
-- [Member of Teknisk beregningsutvalg for klima](https://www.regjeringen.no/no/dep/kld/organisasjon/styrer-rad-og-utvalg/teknisk-beregningsutvalg-for-klima/), a Norwegian public commission on climate accounting.
+- Member of [Teknisk beregningsutvalg for klima](https://www.regjeringen.no/no/dep/kld/organisasjon/styrer-rad-og-utvalg/teknisk-beregningsutvalg-for-klima/), a Norwegian public commission on climate policy evaluation.

 ## Past positions